jzebell/ContractTracker-BE/docs/SESSION_CONTINUITY_GUIDE.md

 ✓ What was in progress when the session ended?
 ✓ Are there any known issues that need addressing?
 ✓ What's the next item in the roadmap?
+✓ Are there specific handoff notes to follow?
 ```

 ### Step 3: Acknowledge Context to User
 Start the session by confirming what you understand:

 ```
-"I've reviewed the project context.
+"I've reviewed the project context and handoff notes.
 I can see that we:
-- Last completed: [specific feature]
+- Last completed: [specific feature from NEXT_SESSION_START.md or PROJECT_CONTEXT.md]
 - Were working on: [in-progress item]
 - Next priority is: [next roadmap item]
+- [Any specific notes from the handoff]

 Shall we continue with [specific task] or would you like to focus on something else?"
 ```